Boluwatifeh/Learntocloud-roadmap/month-one-learn-linux-and-bash/week-four/day-4.md

 # Day 4: Learn Linux and Bash (cont'd)

 ## Summary
-Today, I learned the basics of Linux file structure and navigation using commands like `ls`, `cd`, `pwd`, and `man`.
+Today, I learnt about shell functions, their syntax and how to define a shell function.
+I also learnt about the importance of having a top-down design while creating a shell program/script (This is related to having a problem properly defined step-by-step before implementing a solution).
+Lastly, I learnt about local variables.

 ## Struggles
-- Remembering the syntax for some less-used commands.
+- None for today.
-- Understanding certain permissions.

 ## Resources Used
 - [Learn to Cloud Guide](https://learntocloud.guide/)
-- *The Linux Command Line* by William Shotts (Chapters 1-3)
+- *The Linux Command Line* by William Shotts (Chapter 26)

 ## Next Steps
-- Practice file permissions and ownership.
-- Explore more advanced commands like `grep` and `find`.
+- Move to the next chapter and learn about Flow Control: Branching with if